UmmH3/malaria-health/README.md

 Trend line: for  malaria incidence in Nigeria.
 Regression line: for forecasting

-The dashboardvwas designed withnthe layman in mind so anyone coukld easily understyand the visuals especial;ly those who will aid decision making in government.
+The dashboardvwas designed with the layman in mind so anyone coukld easily understyand the visuals especial;ly those who will aid decision making in government.

 * Please mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a significant variable to consider, paucity of time and difficulty understanding implementation are not valid reasons to leave bugs unfixed.
 * Did you recognise gaps in your knowledge, and how did you address them?